KPJ31/Digital-Clock/README.md

 # Digital-Clock
-It was created entirely using Python
+It was created entirely only using Python.
+Platform independent
 Develop by K.P.Janarthan